Environmental Protection Agency (EPA).

 A shale gas well has two distinct phases of water production from the formation.
 The first phase typically occurs during the first 30 days following the fracturing process (DCN 07482A10 and DCN 07482A23), also known as the “flowback period.”
 During this time a portion of the injected fracturing fluid will return to the surface.

 There are varying reports on the actual volume of flowback; multiple studies and presentations report that volumes ranging from 10-75% of the injected fracturing fluids are returned during the flowback period.
 The amount of “flowback” is dependent, in part, on the geology of the shale basin (DCN 07477).

 After this initial surge of flowback passes, produced water will continue to come to the surface for the life of the well.
-Chesapeake Energy provided data indicating that “long term” produced water volumes range from 200-1,000 gallons per million cubic feet of gas produced depending on the basin in which the well is located.
+Chesapeake Energy provided data indicating that “long term” produced water volumes range from 200-1,000 gallons per million cubic feet of gas Start Printed Page 66296produced depending on the basin in which the well is located.
 Currently, the Barnett shale formation has the highest long term flowback volumes and the Marcellus shale formation has the lowest.
 While there is no consensus on when the initial “flowback” period ends, some operators choose to view all water passing from the formation up through the wellbore as “produced water” regardless of the time period in which it occurs.

 Pollutants in Shale Gas Wastewaters